rfruesmer/module-structure/README.md

 <a href="https://codecov.io/gh/rfruesmer/module-structure"><img alt="Coverage Status" src="https://codecov.io/gh/rfruesmer/module-structure/master.svg"></a>

-Creates levelized structure maps from ECMAScript, TypeScript and AMD dependencies - inspired by <a href="https://structure101.com/blog/2011/03/introducing-levelized-structure-maps-lsm/">structure101's Levelized Structure Maps</a>.
+Creates levelized structure maps from ECMAScript/JavaScript, TypeScript and AMD module dependencies - inspired by <a href="https://structure101.com/blog/2011/03/introducing-levelized-structure-maps-lsm/">structure101's Levelized Structure Maps</a>.

 Generated maps can be rendered in your browser or exported as JSON files.